WHO WE ARE

 As one client described Ellen, “The key to Ellen’s success is her strong knowledge of the material she works with and her extraordinary interpersonal skills.
 She very quickly connects with the people she works with and gains their trust.
 This allows her to spend more time effectively getting the job done, no matter what the consulting assignment.”

-Her career began with The University of Tennessee’s Institute for Quality through Productivity, the first quality program endorsed by Dr. W. Edwards Deming, the man most credited with the stunning rise of Japanese industries.
+Her career began with The University of Tennessee’s Institute for Productivity through Quality, the first quality program endorsed by Dr. W. Edwards Deming, the man most credited with the stunning rise of Japanese industries.
 For three years, she served as an internal quality management consultant for Norton Company a Fortune 500 company, where she conducted seminars to the top 1,000 managers worldwide, advised the senior management team, provided ongoing education and training at all levels, and served as an in-house coach and resource.

 For 30 years, she has been a Senior Associate with Conway Management, Inc., founded by Bill Conway, who was the first American CEO to work with Dr. Deming.